 - Knox's crush, Chris Noel, may have been named after the real-life Chris Noel, a model, actress, and singer who became a favorite of American troops during The Vietnam War.
 The real-life Chris Noel is a blonde, just like the fictional Chris Noel, and graduated high school in 1959, making both women similar in age.

 - Silly Walk: Keating encourages each student to find his own walk, some of which are rather silly.
 One even exercises his right to not walk.

 - Snow Means Death: Symbolized by the society walking through snow after Neil kills himself.
-This was actually a spontaneous snowstorm that happened while filming, and Peter Weir was inspired to relocate it to fit the snow.
+This was actually a spontaneous snowstorm that happened while filming, and Peter Weir was inspired to relocate the scene to take advantage of the weather.

 - Sour Supporter:

 - A student named Hopkins shows no enthusiasm towards Keating's teachings and puts the least effort into the class.
 Nevertheless, he is one of the students who stands on his desk to support Keating at the end of the film.

 - Cameron, by contrast, reluctantly attends the meetings of the Dead Poets Society, but doesn't embrace Keating's passionate "living life to the fullest" philosophy, being more concerned about them getting caught, and ultimately pulls a Face–Heel Turn when he rats out the other members to save his own hide.

 - Standard Snippet: Ode to Joy can be heard on the soundtrack when the boys play soccer.

 - Students' Secret Society: John Keating's students form a secret society who meet at night to read poetry by Whitman, Thoreau, Frost, and Shakespeare (among others) as a rebellion against the Welton Academy's rigid curriculum.